My cat has a lengthy history of bringing me "gifts."

 little force and, thus, a very light-duty motor, to move it.

-The motor's shaft fits in the coupler (blue cylinder) on the
+The motor's shaft will fit in the coupler (blue cylinder) on the

 The other end of the lead-screw is carried by a flange-block bearing,